Generalized Jensen-Shannon Divergence Loss for Learning with Noisy Labels: Generalized Jensen-Shannon Divergence

 \section{Generalized Jensen-Shannon Divergence}

-In the following, we propose two loss functions based on Jensen-Shannon divergence~($\DJSnp$) and its multi-distribution generalization~($\DGJSnp$), and investigate their properties from various aspects: we start by reviewing definitions and then introducing the proposed loss functions~(Section \ref{sec:gjs-def}).
-Next, following Theorem~\ref{T:sym}, we analyze the robustness of the proposed losses~(Section \ref{sec:robustness}) and make important remarks.
-Section~\ref{sec:gjs-js-consistency} studies the relation between the proposed losses, which, interestingly, reveals a consistency component.
-We close the analysis by drawing connections to existing loss functions in the literature.
-We provide proofs of all propositions and remarks in this section in Appendix \ref{sup:proofs}.
+We propose two loss functions, the Jensen-Shannon divergence~($\DJSnp$) and its multi-distribution generalization~($\DGJSnp$).
+In this section, we first provide background and two observations that motivate our proposed loss functions.
+This is followed by definition of the losses, and then we show that $\DJSnp$ generalizes CE and MAE similarly to other robust loss functions.
+Finally, we show how $\DGJSnp$ generalizes $\DJSnp$ to incorporate consistency regularization into a single principled loss function.
+We provide proofs of all theorems, propositions, and remarks in this section in Appendix \ref{sup:proofs}.